Research career

 I characterise enzymes with potential use in biomass deconstruction or modification, often in collaboration with the Wallenberg Wood Science Centre (WWSC).
 Enzymes can be useful at almost every step of a wood biorefinery, to separate wood components, add new functionalities, or combine them into novel materials.
 Picture source.

 Lytic polysaccharide monooxygenases (LPMOs) mediated production of ultra-fine cellulose nanofibres from delignified softwood fibres.
-Nanocellulose is an amazing material – it has the strength of steel if you prepare it correctly, and it can be made from waste wood and paper!
-The conventional processes for making nanocellulose use a lot of nasty chemicals, which we should move away from.
-This study showed how a single enzyme can be used to make nanocellulose from softwood, in very mild, energy-efficient reaction conditions.
+Nanocellulose is an amazing material – it has the strength of steel if you prepare it correctly, and it can be made from waste wood or paper!
+Conventional process for making nanocellulose use a lot of nasty chemicals, which we should move away from.
+This study showed how a single enzyme can be used to make nanocellulose from softwood in mild, energy-efficient reaction conditions.

 Production of functionalised chitins assisted by fungal lytic polysaccharide monooxygenase.
 Chitin is a natural polymer found in shellfish and fungi that has great material properties and even bioactive properties, like inhibiting bacterial growth.
 We described a new enzyme that lets us make functional chitin with nanoscale dimensions while avoiding using the nasty chemicals that are typically required.

 A GH115 α-glucuronidase from Schizophyllum commune contributes to the synergistic enzymatic deconstruction of softwood glucuronoarabinoxylan.
-Industrial utilisation of biomass for the production of fuel, materials, or chemicals, has to begin with separation of the biomass components.
-With plant biomass such as waste from the forestry and agricultural sectors, this is a very tricky challenge, because the biomass is so complex.
+Industrial use of biomass for the production of fuel, materials, or chemicals has to begin with separation of the biomass components.
+With waste from the forestry and agricultural sectors, this is tricky, because the biomass is so complex.
 We designed an enzyme cocktail allowing full deconstruction of one of the most complex carbohydrates in softwood.